qur/withmock/scenarios/README.txt

 issue16         - We weren't correctly generating code for constants that used
                   a explicit type from another package.

+issue17         - We were trying to rewrite packages with non-Go code in them
+                  for mocking.
+However, this didn't actually work because we were only rewriting the Go code.
+This scenario includes packages with asm code and packages with C code.
+We then try and use one mocked and one unmocked version of each kind of package.
+We can't rewrite these types of packages for runtime control - but we should be able to mock them using the old approach of _just_ writing out mocked code (provided that we ignore the non-Go files, otherwise the toolchain will try and include those too).

 nongocode       - Make sure that we can test packages that include non-go code.